isomerpages/isomerpages-isomergovsg/pages/faq.md

 ---

 #### **What is Isomer?**
-Isomer is an informational website generator created by the Open Governnment Products team at Government Technology Agency of Singapore (GovTech).
+Isomer is an informational website builder created by the Open Governnment Products team at Government Technology Agency of Singapore (GovTech).

 It provides template for website with hosting and is compliant to applicable clauses in the Instruction Manual 8 (IM8), Design Service Standard (DSS) and Usability Checklist (UC).

-We build, provide training and maintain Isomer as a service to all Singapore Government Agencies.
+We build and maintain Isomer as a service to all Singapore Government Agencies.
 This website that you are seeing now is powered by Isomer.

 #### **Is Isomer IM8 compliant?**
 Isomer is compliant to applicable clauses on IM8.
 However, if you have specific question about certain IM8 policy, do reach out to the team to have them answered.
 Or if you have security related question, you can read the Security FAQs.